Avonex (Interferon Beta-1A)

 Who Should Not Take Avonex

-Do not use Avonex if you have an allergy to interferon beta or any ingredients in the medication, if you have severe depression (especially with suicidal thoughts), if you are pregnant or trying to become pregnant, or if the medication has expired or appears cloudy, discolored, or contains particles.
+Do not use Avonex if you are allergic to interferon beta or any of its ingredients, have severe depression or suicidal thoughts, are pregnant or trying to conceive, or if the product is expired or damaged.

 Medical Conditions to Discuss